| |

 Step six

-Cap the cocktail shaker and shake for 15 seconds.
+Cap the cocktail shaker and shake vigorously for 15 seconds.

 Step seven

-Add ice cubes to the double old fashioned glasses.
-Divide and strain the liquid between the two glasses.
+Add ice cubes to the double old-fashioned glasses.
+Divide, strain, and pour the liquid between the two glasses.

 A bunch of apple slices on a table with two apple drinks